AlexNykoliak/WebAppUsers/README.md

 # WebAppUsers
 # Web application on the Django 4.1 framework.
 The application match XML and CSV files with user information.

 This system allows to search through Users info.
-The application match XML and CSV files with user information.

-The main goal of this system, make the process of searching info easy and tracked.
+The application match XML and CSV files with user information.The main goal of this system, make the process of searching info easy and tracked.

 Frontend coverage
 < insert badge here >